 - Then refreshing incense is sprinkled over the coffin, and special prayers are offered on behalf of the deceased.

-- Lastly, the coffin is buried into the ground with a Catholic priest making special prayers for the deceased eternal peace.
+- Lastly, the coffin is buried in the ground with a Catholic priest making special prayers for the deceased eternal peace.

 Catholic funeral service is important to bring the community together and to refresh the faith of the Catholic Christian community upon the resurrection of Jesus Christ.
 In addition, it’s an opportunity to reiterate the importance of Catholicism among the community and remind them about the afterlife.